CHAWTON TOURS

 Meet me outside Jane Austen's House at noon and walk through Chawton village together.

-I'll share my family's theory that Highbury in Emma is actually Chawton—pointing out the buildings we believe inspired Hartfield, Miss Bates' cottage, and the post office.
+I'll share my family's theory that Highbury in Emma is actually Chawton—pointing out the buildings we believe inspired Hartfield, Miss Bates' cottage, the post office and more.
 You'll learn why Hartfield is called Hartfield, where Box Hill really is, and why Jane named Mr. Knightley after my family.

 As we approach Chawton House at the end of the village, I'll tell you about The Greyfriar—a small carved figure hidden in the panelling that every member of my family knows, including Jane Austen.
 See if you can spot him when you visit.